Order of the White Eagle (Poland): Insignia after 1921

 The badge of the order consists of a gold Maltese cross enamelled in red with white enamel outline and with golden palmette-like rays between the arms.
 A white enamel crowned eagle with spread wings, facing left (the coat-of-arms of Poland) is superimposed on the cross.
 It is worn on a plain light blue sash.
 This design clearly reflects a return to the essential design of the 1713 badge, but without the diamonds of the earlier badge.
-The reverse side of the badge bears the same Maltese Cross with golden rays as the front side and this cross bears the same design as that of the star of the order (see below), except that the arms of the cross are not enamelled red, i. e., only the outline of the cross and its central disc with its surrounding oak wreath are enamelled.
+The reverse side of the badge bears the same Maltese Cross with golden rays as the front side and this cross bears the same design as that of the star of the order (see below), except that the arms of the cross are not enamelled red, i.e., only the outline of the cross and its central disc with its surrounding oak wreath are enamelled.
 The star or plaque of the order consists of an eight-pointed silver star with straight rays, with a gold Maltese cross, enamelled in red with white enamel outline and with golden palmette-like rays between the arms, superimposed upon it.
-The motto of the order, „Za Ojczyznę i Naród” ("For Fatherland and Nation"), appears on the arms of the cross.
+The motto of the order, "Za Ojczyznę i Naród" ("For Fatherland and Nation"), appears on the arms of the cross.
 The central disc is in white enamel with the monogram "RP" (Rzeczpospolita Polska) surrounded by a green enamelled oak wreath.

 Recipients of the Order

-This is a list of some of those who have been invested in the Order, now awarded in recognition of significant service, both military and civil, in the interests of Poland.
+The following lists some of those invested with the Order, in recognition of significant service to Poland, whether military or civilian.